reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 request packet and the server responds with an acknowledgement.
 Then the client sends the first block of data and the server responds with another acknowledgement.
 Rinse and repeat until the full file is transferred.

+### Errors

+An error can be sent in response at any point in the transfer.
+This is always terminal.
+Errors are a courtesy and are neither acknowledged nor retransmitted.

 ## Packet Types